Applications in Orthopedic Surgery

 Surgical Intervention

-The patient underwent a right shoulder arthroscopy with rotator cuff repair and application of AMNIOFIX allograft.
-AMNIOFIX was selected due to concerns with the patient’s poor healing potential.
+The patient underwent a right shoulder arthroscopy with rotator cuff repair and an application of AMNIOFIX placental allograft onlay over the repair.

 Follow-Up

-At the three month follow-up visit, the patient’s pain was minimal, function was excellent, and he returned to full work capacity, including overhead lifting and turning activities.
+At the three month follow-up visit, function was excellent, and he returned to full work capacity, including overhead lifting and turning activities.
 Upon further follow up, the patient reported that his shoulder was doing well, and he declined a post-op MRI.

 Case study 2